ggneilc/self-statistics/README.md

 The implementation is going to be simple to ease a single developer flow: **Django** REST - HATEOS backend server that utilizes a simple **sqlite3** database and connects to a browser client written with vanilla html, css, and htmx as a javascript library.

-Every related to the model will be a self contained python module that is imported by the `graphs` django app.
+Every related to the ML models will be a self contained python module `predictions` that is imported by the respective django app. `graphs` will import health metrics, `calcounter` imports food scanner, etc.

 ## Model